 each word in your grid which is not wholly inside another word; 3 for 3

 letters, 4 for 4, 10 for 5 (12 for 6, 15 for 7).

 Lay out nine face-up playing cards numbered 1 through 9 (or note them on paper if you have no cards).
 On your turn, roll two dice and then "shut" (turn face-down) any group of un-shut numbers whose totals add up to the dice total.
 (So a roll of 6 may shut either 6, 5+1, 4+2 or 3+2+1.)
 If 7-9 are shut, you may choose to roll just one die.
 Repeat until you produce a roll which can shut no numbers, then score the total of unshut numbers.
 Each player takes five turns, lowest overall total wins.

 Six Card Golf

-Deal each player a 3x2 grid of face-down cards, and one to the discards.
+Deal each player a 3x2 grid of face-down cards, one face-up as the discards.
 Players flip two of their cards face up and cannot examine the others.
 Take turns to: draw a card from deck or discards, then either place it face-up replacing one of your cards (discarding the replaced card), or discard it.
 Round ends when a player has six cards face-up.
 Score: king = 0, jack/queen = 10, 2 = -2, all other cards at face value.
 A pair of equal cards in a column are discarded without scoring.
 Lowest score after nine rounds wins.